 The CEO of Grupo Clio Internacional, one of the largest holding firms in Mexico.

 Affably Evil: Is quite friendly to Marco when he and Sonya pay his company a visit while investigating.

 Corrupt Corporate Executive: It's not known to what extent his relationship with Fausto Galván goes, but seeing how chummy they are with each other, you can expect some shady dealings.
 He brokered a deal with the Attorney General of Mexico to shut the DEA out of Juárez in return for less violence.

 Hazy Feel Turn: The repercussions of Prosecutor Pintado's murder, the Rayburn bank manager's suicide, and the murder of the teens who hit Fausto's cargo are so huge that Sebastian quickly dumps his support of Fausto and the Red Ridge money laundering as a liability.

 Morality Pet: Clearly loves his daughter Romina, who unfortunately is a junkie.

 "Franco is a pseudonym.
 He is an assassin.

 Played By: Júlio Cedillo

-The Atoner: After immediately killing Raúl Quintana and seeing Jesus on his cross in the same room, he becomes guilt-ridden and later decides to "confess" to the El Paso Times reporters (who are wearing hoods) in a local chapel.
+The Atoner: Played straight after immediately killing Raúl Quintana and seeing Jesus on his cross in the same room, he becomes guilt-ridden and later decides to "confess" to the El Paso Times reporters (who are wearing hoods) in a local chapel.
 Ironically, talking to reporters was exactly the reason why his last victim was murdered.
 Ultimately this is defied as he is sent by the CIA station chief to silence Agent Buckley.

 "Franco": But I was gentle in the end.
 I listened to them, wiped their tears, and let them have their moment.